acSpinoza/ekogito/wp-content/plugins/forms-contact/readme.txt

 35. [WordPress Form](https://wordpress.org/plugins/forms-contact/) - Form General Options

 == Changelog ==

+= 1.4.0 =

+* 1) We have added the form title to be shown constantly in the back, even when changing between themes.
+* 2) We have also made some UI/UX customization in the back end of the plugin, so the forms and form as well as menu appear more friendly to end users.
+* 3) delete and duplicate icons were added for each form
+* 4) Made changes in the form emails.
+In the LITE version of the plugin you can send ONE custom email message and set the same admin recipients of ALL forms, whereas Advanced email options now available in PRO version allow you to customize your email messages and admin recipients for EACH form.

+= 1.3.9 =

+* 1) Fixed the MyISAM table structure as requested in support ticket by removing the dependency on MyISAM.
+* 2) Fixed the issues with collations and added additional standards to meet WordPress requirements of collation
+* 3) Rate Us URL leading to the review page of WordPress has been changed to lead to the new/correct one after WP.org update of links
+* 4) Finalise addition of nonces for edit/create/delete requests
+* 5) Added an alert asking whether user wants to delete the form or not

+= 1.3.8 =

+* 1) Now the plugin suppports PHP 5.4 and lower versions.
+* 2) Fixed the issue with TinyMCEi.
+* 3) Further plugin sanitization and fix of escaping issues.
+* 4) Fixed prefixes in PHP.

+= 1.3.7 =

+**In the series of updates we continue to go through our plugins one by one and fix all technical issues with our code in order to meet the WordPress Coding Standards.
+These are the major updates that had been implemented to Forms plugin in this new version.
+We strongly reccomend to update the plugin.**

+* 1) Changed function names, defines and classnames to have unique prefixes
+* 2) Fixed the issue where the plugin was calling files remotely
+* 3) Made further code optimization in order to meet required WordPress coding standards
+* 4) Code optimization loads the admin panel more quickly now as well
+* 5) Added nonces for all _POST, _GET requests
+* 6) Removed PHP Sessions forcing PHP lines to run on all pages
+* 7) Sanitize the user data and validated post/get calls of the plugin
+* 8) Added a nonce to post calls to prevent unauthorized access

+**Also:**

+**Now users can edit or add form title both from working area and form title placehlders.**

+= 1.3.6 =

+* 1) Fixed the reported security exploit issue.
+* 2) Tested and made the plugin compatible with WordPress version: 4.6
+* 3) Added link to Forms GitHub Project.

 = 1.3.5 =
 **More advanced subject line for forms was added to the plugin:**